Tutorial: Switch only operation with Dell Enterprise SONiC in GNS3

 And provided below to the switch as configuration.

-Download and install the agent OVA
+Download and install the Site Controller OVA

 1. click import in VMWare fusion